Movies for Introductory Astronomy

 Overview

-These are movies designed for use in lecture during an astronomy class.
-By and large they are for traditional "lecture" parts of lecture, although one was designed as an answer to a ConcepTest.
-Although I put them online for students, they don't have narration nor are they complete in and of themselves.
+These are movies that I've created for use in classes and talks.
+Many of them are designed for introductory astronomy.
+Although I put them online for students, most don't have narration nor are they complete in and of themselves.
 They are designed for instructors to discuss as they play, pausing them and either pointing out features or asking predictive questions at different times during the animation.

 The Movies